-The air curtain must be mounted so the recessed grille is located up to 3.2m maximum above floor level and as close to the doorway as possible.
-The Air Discharge section of the recessed grille must be nearest to the doorway and the Air Inlet section furthest from the doorway.
-The air curtain must be installed level or condensate may leak out if used for cooling.
+The air curtain must be mounted so the discharge grille is located up to 3.2m maximum above floor level and as close to the doorway as possible.
+It must be installed level or condensate may leak out if used for cooling.
+It is recommended to leave a gap of 250mm minimum above the air curtain to allow for pipework brazing operations.
 Beware of doorway top edges, structural beams, door opening/closure devices, etc. which may interfere with the air stream and affect the location of the unit.